chiefmikey/docker-images/craftcms/README.md

 # **CraftCMS**

-This Alpine-based image runs Apache 2 serving a clean CraftCMS installation with PHP 8 using PHP-FPM.
+This Alpine-based image runs Apache 2 serving a fresh CraftCMS installation with PHP 8 using PHP-FPM

-_This image requires minimal configuration to launch and successfully render the CraftCMS admin installation page._
+_This image requires minimal configuration to launch and successfully render the CraftCMS admin installation page_

 [Available on Docker Hub](https://hub.docker.com/r/chiefmikey/craftcms)